top of page

 The FHA 100 Mile Rule's Impact on Using Rental Income from a Current Residence

-Dealing with the FHA 100 Mile Rule was a major concern for me as I planned to rent out my existing home in Fort Lauderdale and buy a new one in Orlando.
+Dealing with the FHA 100 Mile Rule was a major concern for me as I needed to rent out my existing home in Fort Lauderdale and buy a new one in Orlando.
 Bennett Capital Partners Mortgage made what seemed impossible, possible.
 They expertly guided me through the process, ensuring I could use my rental income effectively for my new FHA loan.
 Their knowledge and support were invaluable." - Carlos G., Fort Lauderdale

 📞 Give Us A Call Today 1-800-457-9057